 The proposed tentative map subdivides one existing lots into eight lots and a common area.
 The lots proposed by the tentative map will all comply with the minimum zone standard for lot area.
-Consequently, the proposed tentative map will fulfill the goals and policies of the General Plan, as indicated in the CUP findings (above).
+Consequently, the proposed tentative map will fulfill the goals and policies of the General Plan, as indicated in the findings of CUP 12-17.